Vitalicize1/Stock4U/FAQ.md

 ### Q: "Port already in use" error
 **A:**
 1. Close other applications using ports 8000, 8501, 8080, 8081
-2. Or stop Stock4U first: `docker-compose down`
+2. Or stop Stock4U first: `docker-compose -f ops/docker-compose.yml down`

 ### Q: Predictions are taking too long
 **A:**